 In parallel with the MA in Sexuality Studies, several sexuality-related seminars, events and conferences are organised under the aegis of EROSS (Expressions, Research, Orientations: Sexuality Studies), events in which postgraduates are encouraged to participate.

-MASS is offered on a one-year full-time, two-year part-time, or a three- or four-year continuous basis.
+MASS is offered on a one-year full-time, two-year part-time.
 For more information, please visit: http://www.dcu.ie/prospective/deginfo.php?classname=MASS

 The MA in Translation Studies is a one-year, full-time programme which provides advanced training and a postgraduate qualification in Translation Studies.
 Students take translation modules in one or two of the following languages: French, German, Irish, Spanish, Japanese and Chinese.
 All translation, except for English-Irish, is into English.
 Translation skills alone are no longer sufficient to obtain employment and this course prepares students to work with translation memory and other technology.
 Other course modules include Translation Theory, Research Methodologies, Audiovisual Translation, Translation Technology, Translation as a Profession, Community Interpreting and a Study Visit to the EU Institutions.
 Students on this programme develop a range of professional and linguistic skills to prepare them for the translation profession.

 DCU's MA in Translation Studies (MTS) is a well-established, internationally recognised translator-training programme taught by leading researchers in the field of Translation Studies.
 The programme is a member of the prestigious European Masters in Translation (EMT) network, initiated by the European Commission in order to promote a quality brand for translator qualifications in Europe.
 Students on this programme come from all over Europe, as well as Ireland.